Super-Protocol/docs/docs/developers/marketplace_GUI/first-steps.md

 :::caution Important!

-Do not send MATIC tokens to other accounts.
+Do not send POL tokens to other accounts.
 Violators will be banned from using the Super Protocol Testnet.

 :::